Albany County (Town of Colonie), New York

 Caldor was shuttered in early 1999.
 Its space was never retenanted.
 By this time, LATHAM CIRCLE MALL was in a downward spiral.
 Tenants pulled out, leaving empty store spaces that were never filled.
 Stein Mart closed on March 27, 2001, followed by Klein's All Sports (2004), CVS Drug (2004) and Gold's Gym (2005).

-An official groundbreaking was held June 11, 2014.
-The first new store, a l-level (188,000 square foot) WalMart SuperCenter, opened its doors July 15, 2015.
+An official groundbreaking was held on June 11, 2014.
+The first new store, a l-level (188,000 square foot) WalMart SuperCenter, opened its doors on July 15, 2015.
 The original power center plan would have retained a portion of the aforementioned North Wing.
 With the shuttering of J.C.
 Penney, this plan was scrapped.
-Penney's, and the remaining mall section, were demolished in March 2015.

 The Schenectady Gazette